 Your plan should aim to mitigate the following hazards:

 - Driver fatigue

 - Risky behaviors of other drivers

 - Communication failure

-For commercial fleets, the benefits a solid journey management plan and many, according to the national safety Council.
+For commercial fleets, the benefits of a solid journey management plan are many, according to the National Safety Council.
 These include:

 - Eliminating unnecessary trips to reduce crash risk